 First, let's take a look at how the researchers are defining each diet type.
-From the study: "The Mediterranean-type of diet included a proportionally high daily consumption of olive oil, fruits and vegetables, consumption of fish two to three times a week, consumption of white meat instead of red meat and consumption of nuts at least three times a week."
+From the study: "The Mediterranean-type of diet included a proportionally high daily consumption of olive oil, fruits, and vegetables, consumption of fish two to three times a week, consumption of white meat instead of red meat, and consumption of nuts at least three times a week."

-"The Continental diet included high consumption of red meat and meat products, small quantities of fruits and vegetables and rare consumption of fish without olive oil.
+"The Continental diet included high consumption of red meat and meat products, small quantities of fruits and vegetables, and rare consumption of fish without olive oil.
 The diet that included the elements of Mediterranean-type and Continental-type of diet was categorized as a mixed-type of diet."

-The study participants (n=528) were split pretty evenly with half having metabolic syndrome and half without metabolic syndrome.
+The study participants (n=528) were split pretty evenly with half having metabolic syndrome and a half without metabolic syndrome.
 Metabolic syndrome is kind of a catch-all term that means the participants had at least three of the following conditions: high blood pressure, high blood sugar, excess body fat around the waist, high triglycerides, and abnormal cholesterol levels.

 In this Croatian population, those carrying the risk allele were at a higher risk for high triglycerides.
 But the researchers also found that those carrying the risk allele were about twice as likely to have chosen to normally eat a Mediterranean style diet.